Doctor of Philosophy in Interdisciplinary Studies (PhD)

-Graduate students are eligible for reimbursement from the Graduate Student Travel and Research Dissemination Fund once per degree program.
-The Travel and Research Dissemination Fund provides funding support to a combined maximum of $500 per graduate student.
+Graduate students are eligible to receive the Graduate Student Travel and Research Dissemination Fund once per degree program.
+The Travel and Research Dissemination Fund provides funding support of $500 per graduate student.

 The Travel and Research Dissemination Fund assists graduate students in sharing the results of their research with professional audiences, to contribute to students' professional development, and to provide them with career advancement opportunities.